SuffolkLITLab/docassemble-ALThemeTemplate/README.md

 Install the package on your server.

-Then, in your interviews that you want to use this package's brand and style, add an "include" line like this:
+Then, assuming you name the new package "MyBrand" and you renamed the "custom_organization.yml" file "my_brand.yml", in your interviews that you want to use this package's brand and style, add an "include" line like this:

 ```yaml